ErikWrightson/mc-single-arm/README.md

     * description -
         * Runs the simulator and gets the pdfs and histograms for a single carbon foil target with and without sieve seperation cuts.
     * script flow -
+        * Checks that the right amount of arguments was entered and the path to the input file exists
         * Calls buildRoot.sh for filename
+        * Ensures that the filename given is cast to all lowercase since the .root file will always be all lowercase.
         * Runs the getRates.sh script (found in ratesScripts)for the filename.root file to get the HMS carbon rates pdfs and histograms for a single carbon foil without sieve seperation cuts.
         * Runs the getRatesSieve.sh script (found in ratesScripts) for the filename.root file to get the HMS carbon rates pdfs and histograms for a single carbon foil WITH sieve seperation cuts.

 * buildAndRunMulti.sh :
     * input -
         * filename - filename.inp file must be in the infiles directory